 Who would have thought I would ever take advice from Britney Spears?
 I just watched a movie that had this catchy song in it.
 “You want a Lamborghini?
 Sippin’ martinis?
 Look hot in a bikini?
 You better work bitch.”

-Ok, ok, so I don’t care about Lamborghinis.
+Okay, okay, so I don’t care about Lamborghinis.
 But I do care about having enough money to buy quality food, red wine, and keep my Toyota Matrix going.
 When a big car repair bill comes in, I want to make sure I have some money tucked away for this unexpected expense.
 How?
-Work a few extra hours and open up a savings accounts, one that you cannot use your bank card to pull the money out of!
+Work a few extra hours and open up a savings accounts, one that you cannot use your bank card to pull the money out of.
 Throw 10% of your cheque into this account every single paycheque.
 Don’t have enough funds to do that?
 You better work, bitch.

 #3: Start Cooking.

 If you’re half of the DINK duo (Double Income, No Kids), first of all CONGRATULATIONS!
 And second of all, fuck you.
 Just kidding.
 (Sorta.)
 I realize that some of you just haven’t conceived or adopted yet; this suggestion isn’t geared towards you.
-But, if you are in this kind of relationship by choice and you’re both making a decent income, then I cannot fathom a good reason for you to be in a bunch of dept. But if you are (whatever the reason; bad investments, expensive vacations, etc..), take a look at where you are living.
+But, if you are in this kind of relationship by choice and you’re both making a decent income, then you might have a financial jump on us parents.
+But if you are dept (whatever the reason; bad investments, expensive vacations, etc..), take a look at where you are living.
 Do you own a huge house?
-You know there’s only a two of you right?
+Are there only a two of you?
 Maybe a fur baby included?
 Ask yourself, do you need a huge house?
 Why not downsize to a small cozy home?
 Pay your mortgage off faster and get to financial freedom!
 I have many DINK friends who live in large homes.
 Hey, whatever floats your boat… but this is a blog about how to save money.
 This is exactly how Mark and I lived when it was just the two of us and it allowed us to save a lot more.
 So there’s my suggestion for you.

 #5: Do some soul searching.